oracle-quickstart/oci-management-agent/deployment/ansible-playbooks/README.md

 <br/><br/>
 ## Pre-requisites
 - Make sure you have SSH capability on the target hosts and the user connecting through SSH has the capability to become root.
-- You need to have OCI CLI installed and OCI config created.<br/>
+- You need to have OCI CLI installed and OCI configuration created only on the localhost from where the deployment is initiated.<br/>
 refer: https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart

-- You need ansible collection to execute playbooks and configured with OCI CLI.<br/>
+- You need ansible collection to execute playbooks and configured with OCI CLI on the localhost from where the deployment is initiated.<br/>
 refer: https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansiblegetstarted.htm#Getting_Started_with_Oracle_Cloud_Infrastructure_and_Ansible

 <br/><br/>